 When a station receives a Beacon frame or DMG Beacon frame with a Multiple BSSID element that consists of a nontransmitted BSSID profile with only the mandatory elements, it may inherit the complete profile from a previously received Beacon frame, DMG Beacon frame, or Probe Response frame, or it may send a Probe Request frame to obtain the complete BSSID profiles.
 Each Beacon element not transmitted in a nontransmitted BSSID subelement is inherited from previous Beacon, DMG Beacon, or Probe Response frame in which the element is present, except for the Quiet element, which shall take effect only in the Beacon frame or DMG Beacon frame that contains it and not carry forward as a part of the inheritance.
 An AP or PCP is not required to include all supported nontransmitted BSSID profiles in a Probe Response frame, and may choose to only include a subset based on any criteria.
-When a nontransmitted BSSID profile is present in the Multiple BSSID element of the Probe Response frame, the AP or PCP shall include all elements that are specific to this BSS.
-If any of the optional elements are not present in a nontransmitted BSSID profile, the corresponding values are the element values of the transmitted BSSID.
+When a nontransmitted BSSID profile is present in the Multiple BSSID element(s) of the Beacon frame or Probe Response frame, the AP or PCP shall include all elements that are specific to this BSS.
+An element is considered to be specific to a BSS if it’s value is different from the corresponding element advertised by the transmitted BSSID or if the nontransmitted BSSID satisfies the condition as specified in the Table 9-27 (Beacon frame body) for a non-DMG AP or Table 9-41 (DMG Beacon frame body) for a DMG AP for that element to be present while the transmitted BSSID does not satisfy the corresponding condition.
+If any of the optional elements carried in the Beacon frame or DMG Beacon frame or Probe Response frame of the transmitted BSSID are not present in a nontransmitted BSSID profile, the corresponding values are the element values of the transmitted BSSID.

 Multiple BSSID element